rusefi/rusefi_documentation/FAQ-Basic-Wiring-and-Connections.md

 ## Specific Outputs

 Most hardware variants are set up to provide control over a main relay or auto-shutdown relay.
 The rusEFI ECU has a permanent connection to the battery.
 The primary power for the ECU is supplied by a relay that is energized under the control of the ECU.
+The permanent battery connection supplied to the ECU is used for memory retention (hardware specific?) and to provide enough energy to turn on the ASD/Main relay to provide power to the rest of the system.

-## Specific Inputs
+## Specific Function Inputs

 Engine position (crank, cam) are specific inputs required.
 Hall Effect (square wave / magnetic or optical) and Variable Reluctance (VR / inductive) sensors are supported.

+Some hardware variants have a provision for knock sensors.

-## Sensor Inputs
+## General Sensor Inputs

 The two basic kinds of general-purpose inputs are categorized as "digital" and "analog" inputs.
 Digital inputs only measure an "on" or "off" condition.
 Analog inputs measure a signal voltage with some degree of precision.